Partnership and LLC contributions

 - It has made no choice, under IRS rules, as to whether it is a corporation or partnership.

-If an LLC is considered a corporation, it is generally prohibited from making contributions to political committees, although it is permitted to establish a separate segregated fund (SSF).
-If an LLC is considered a partnership, it is permitted to make contributions to political committees, but it is subject to the rules for partnerships.
+If an LLC is considered a corporation, it is generally prohibited from making contributions to political committees, but it can establish a separate segregated fund (SSF).
+It may also give money to independent expenditure-only PACs.
+If an LLC is considered a partnership, it is subject to the contribution limits for partnerships.

 Single member LLC

-If a single member LLC does not elect corporate tax treatment, it may make contributions; the contributions will be attributed to the single member, not the LLC.
+If an LLC with a single natural person member has not chosen corporate tax treatment, it may make contributions; the contributions will be attributed to the single member, not the LLC.

 Notice to recipient committee

-At the time it makes a contribution, an LLC that has elected to be treated as a partnership must notify the recipient committee:
+An LLC must, at the time it makes a contribution, notify the recipient committee:

 - That it is eligible to make the contribution; and